Data Curation from Privacy-Aware Agents: Related Work

 Notice that our notion of privacy differs from the one used in the context of differential privacy \cite{DworkMNS06,DworkRoth}.
-The rich literature on differential privacy attempts at protocols where agents' private secrets should not be revealed to other agents, while our setting cares about costs incurred by having private secret conveyed to a mediator.
-The latter is in the sense of federated learning \cite{yang2019federated}, where we assume computations will be done from time to time and the mediator is the powerful organizer that we care about having our information revealed to it.
+The rich literature on differential privacy is concerned with protocols where agents' private secrets should not be revealed to other agents.
+However, the privacy concerns that agents have in our model is vis-a-vis the information revealed to the center.

+Another related setting is (silo-)federated learning \cite{kairouz2021advances}.
+In that setting, a small number of firms share data to obtain some joint computation.
+When these firms have privacy costs then we get to a setup that resembles the one we study.